lalitjoshi2911/gke-cluster-tf/readme.md

   - acts as a jump host on google cloud (configured in same subnet).
   - must have terraform installed
   - can be accessed by external ip address
+  - we will run the terraform code in this machine